-‘Tis the season for Pacific Salmon to return to local rivers and creeks to spawn.
-And even though families won’t be able to watch the salmon run at the Ballard Locks or local hatcheries, you can still catch this show live at nearby rivers and streams.
+‘Tis the season for Pacific salmon to return to local rivers and creeks to spawn.
+After last year’s hiatus at some of Seattle’s best salmon viewing spots, families can once again hit their re-opened favorites—here’s looking at you, Ballard Locks—plus nearby rivers and streams to catch this show live.
 So grab the kids and head to one of these exceptional vantage points to witness nature in action.

 Cedar River Park

 3201 Maple Valley Highway

 Belmondo Reach Natural Area